 Given how expensive car insurance is for teen drivers, this is an issue to tackle sooner rather than later.
 Ideally, decide during the divorce, even if your children are young.

-Typically, the parent with primary custody lists the kids on their car insurance policy.
-If joint custody is the case, it lies with the parent who has the kids most or during the majority of the school year.
-Most importantly, the young drivers should be listed somewhere on one of the parents’ car insurance policies.
+Often, the parent with primary custody lists the kids on their car insurance policy.
+If joint custody is the case, then the parent who has the kids most or during the majority of the school year may want to add the children.
+If the teen will be driving a vehicle at both parents' homes, then the teen should be listed on both policies.

-The parent not listing the kids should still talk to his insurance agent.
-Many times the insurance agent will request a copy of the ex's car insurance declaration page showing the kids listed as drivers.
-Without providing proof of coverage elsewhere, the kids will need to be listed as drivers on the other parent’s policy or listed as excluded drivers, meaning they will not be covered if they drive the vehicle.
+The parent not listing the kids should still talk to an insurance agent.
+The insurance agent will often request a copy of your former spouse's car insurance declaration page showing the kids listed as drivers.
+Without providing proof of coverage elsewhere, the kids will need to be listed as drivers on your policy or listed as excluded drivers, meaning they will not be covered if they drive the vehicle.

-Once listed on a parent's policy, the kids should be able to drive any insured vehicle.
-Just as someone who is able to borrow an insured vehicle from a friend, the same rule applies to kids.
+Once listed on a parent's policy, the kids should be able to drive any vehicle.
+Just as someone who can borrow an insured vehicle from a friend, the same rule applies to kids.

-If the vehicle your child is driving is owned by you, but the child lives primarily with your ex, the situation really needs to be discussed with your insurance agent.
+If you own the vehicle your child is driving but the child lives primarily with your former spouse, the situation needs to be discussed with your insurance agent.
 Most likely, the child will need to be listed as a driver on your car insurance policy.
-Another possibility is to title the vehicle over to the young driver and purchase a car insurance policy in his or her name.
+Another possibility is to title the vehicle over to your teen and purchase a policy in their name.